jmarceno/Lunarium/planning/ballista_job_plan.md

 ---

 ## 4. Actionable Steps for LLM (Updated)
+1. Update `job_definitions.lua`:
-1. Update Artificer job in `job_definitions.lua` to focus on dungeon trap-throwing (remove combat skills).
+    - For Artificer: Define job, focus on dungeon trap-throwing (no combat skills), add descriptive entries for trap abilities.
+    - For Ballista Master: Define job and add all its combat skills.
+2. Update `skill_definitions.lua`:
+    - For Artificer: Add definitions for the *effects* of dungeon traps (these are not active combat skills).
+    - For Ballista Master: Add definitions for all combat skills (including Summon Ballista, Reload Ballista, buffs, etc.).
-2. Implement dungeon trap-throwing system in `dungeon.lua` (UI, targeting, trap logic, effect storage).
+3. Implement dungeon trap-throwing system in `dungeon.lua` (UI, targeting, trap logic using `trapSystem.lua`, effect storage for `combatSystem.lua`).
-3. Update `raycaster.lua` to support targeting visible enemies and visual feedback for trap throws.
+4. Update `raycaster.lua` to support targeting visible enemies for trap throws and provide visual feedback.
-4. Update `combatSystem.lua` to apply pre-combat trap effects/statuses at combat start.
+5. Update `combatSystem.lua` to apply pre-combat trap effects/statuses at combat start, based on effects defined in `skill_definitions.lua`.
-5. Add new trap types and logic to `trapSystem.lua` for thrown traps.
+6. Add new trap types and associated logic to `trapSystem.lua` for thrown traps, ensuring clarity that these are for Artificer's dungeon use.
+7. Implement Ballista minion type (in `minion.lua`), ammo system, reload mechanism (in `minionManager.lua` for the function, `skill_definitions.lua` for the skill), and modification logic in relevant minion files (`minionFunctions.lua` for turn behavior).
+8. Update UI elements for:
-6. Update UI for trap selection, targeting, and feedback.
+    - Artificer: Dungeon trap selection, targeting, and feedback.
+    - Ballista: Display of ammo, "Needs Reload" status, and other statuses/buffs.
-7. Playtest and balance the new Artificer mechanics and progression.
+9. Playtest and balance the new Artificer (dungeon trap effectiveness, progression) and Ballista Master (Ballista stats, skill costs, reload impact, overall combat balance) mechanics.
-8. Update job progression logic and UI for new jobs.
+10. Update job progression logic in the game and corresponding UI elements to reflect the new jobs and their unique skill acquisition.
+11. Create a new documentation file `docs/artificer_ballista_mechanics.md` detailing the new functionalities as specified in section 2.5.

 ---